nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. Ensure you have Java `17` or above installed in your Computer.

-1. Download the latest `.jar` file from [here](https://github.com/se-edu/addressbook-level3/releases).
+1. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-W12-2/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+1. Copy the file to the folder you want to use as the _home folder_ for your VolunSync application.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar addressbook.jar` command to run the application.<br>
+1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar volunsync.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the User Guide on your browser.<br>
    Some example commands you can try:

-   * `???` : Lists all contacts.
+   * `reset` : Lists all volunteers and events in the VolunSync database.

-   * `???` : Creates a new record for a volunteer named `John Doe` to the VolunSync database.
+   * `/v new n/ John Doe p/ 91234567 em/ john@gmail.com d/ 2024-02-02 s/ 00:10 e/ 23:59` : Creates a new record for a volunteer named `John Doe` to the VolunSync database.

-   * `???` : Deletes the volunteer with id `3` on the list of volunteers.
+   * `/v del 3` : Deletes the third volunteer on the list of volunteers.

-   * `???` : Creates a new record for an event named `Birthday Party` to the VolunSync database.
+   * `/e new n/ Coding Exam s/ 19:00 e/ 21:00 d/ 2024-12-12 l/ LT 28` : Creates a new record for an event named `Coding Exam` to the VolunSync database.

-   * `???` : Deletes the event with id `3` from the list of events.
+   * `/e del 3` : Deletes the third event from the list of events.

    * `reset` : Displays all volunteers and events in the database.